aljanabim/simple_webrtc_nodejs_client/README.md

 };
 ```

+To see how this can be done have a look at the code in the [examples](/examples) directory.

 ## Resources

 If you are interested in the resources that were used to create this repository, have look at the following links: